 Our technology solution consists principally of transmitter controller ICs, power amplifier ICs and receiver ICs, as well as novel antenna designs, application prototypes and proprietary software algorithms.
-We submitted our first IC design for wafer fabrication in 2013 and have developed many generations of transmitter and receiver ICs, antenna designs, and software algorithms.
+We submitted our first IC design for wafer fabrication in 2013 and since then have developed subsequent generations of transmitter and receiver ICs, antenna designs, and software algorithms.
 We have endeavored to optimize our technology by reducing size and cost, while at the same time increasing performance which enables our designs to be integrated into a broad range of devices.
 We have developed a "building block" approach that allows us to scale our product implementations by combining multiple transmitter building blocks or multiple receiver building blocks to meet the power, distance, size and cost requirements of customer applications requirements.
-Our technology is readily scalable because the same ICs that are used for contact-based charging can be used for distance-based charging solutions.
-We have developed two classes of chip solutions, a CMOS-based technology focused on low cost, small footprint and low power (less than 5 watts) and a GaAs/GAn-based technology capable of delivering higher power with greater efficiency.
+Our technology is readily scalable because the same ICs that are used for contact-based charging can be used for distance-based technology capable of delivering higher power with greater efficiency.
 We intend to continue to invest in research and development with high power capabilities of 20 watts and beyond at high levels of efficiency.
-We also intend to continue to invest in improving product performance, efficiency, cost-performance and miniaturization as required to reach multiple markets and expand the power-at-a-distance ecosystem, while maintaining a technology lead on potential competitors.
+We also intend to continue to invest in improving product performance, efficiency, cost-performance, integration and miniaturization as required to reach multiple markets and expand the power-at-a-distance ecosystem, while maintaining a technology lead on potential competitors.

-We deliver evaluation kits to potential licensees of our technology, to allow their respective engineering and product management departments to test and evaluate the technology.
-Our customers' product development, technology integration and product introduction cycles occur over multiple quarters and generally more than a year can elapse before first evaluation and final shipment of the customer's product.
+We sell evaluation kits to potential customers of our technology, to allow their respective engineering and product management departments to test and evaluate the technology.
+Our customers' product development, technology integration and product introduction cycles occur over multiple quarters and generally span a period of more than a year to two years and can elapse before first evaluation and final shipment of the customer's product.
 Once our customers begin to sell products to end customers that incorporate our technology, we would expect the commercialization cycle to shorten over time as the technology matures and market acceptance grows.

-We generally maintain exclusive rights to all intellectual property in our technology.
+We maintain exclusive rights to all intellectual property in our technology.
 We have implemented an aggressive intellectual property strategy and are continuing to pursue patent protection for new innovations.
-As of May 6, 2020, we had more than 110 pending patent applications in the U.S. and abroad.
-Additionally, the U.S. Patent and Trademark Office and international patent offices have issued 222 patents to us.
+As of May 10, 2021, the Energous IP portfolio contained 236 awarded patents in the United States, which are organized along five (5) critical paths to implementation that we believe a competitor may have to navigate to commercialize WPT technology.
+The paths are: Processing Algorithms, Antenna Designs, Transmitter and Receiver ASICs, Other Software Controls (e.g., Bluetoothâ Management and Hardware (e.g., Board Layout).
 In addition to the inventions covered by these patents, we have also identified specific inventions that we believe are novel and patentable.
-In addition to the inventions covered by these patents and patent applications, we have also identified specific inventions that we believe are novel and patentable.
 We intend to file for patent protection for the most valuable of these, and for other inventions that we expect to develop.
 This is a significant annual expense and we continually monitor the costs and benefits of each patent application and pursue those that we believe are most protective for our business and expand the core value of the Company.